-When I saw this article, I was in complete disbelief.
-I just stared at the screen refusing to believe the words in front of me, but once I logged in to Twitter and saw it trending, my heart sank.
+When I saw the article, I was in complete disbelief.
+I just stared at the screen refusing to believe the words in front of me, but once I logged in to Twitter and saw the news trending, my heart sank.

 How could this be happening?

 Linkin Park has been one of my favorite bands since I was about ten years old.
-Unlike other people, I actually discovered them through AMVs, which if you’re unfamilar with, are anime music videos.
+Unlike other people, I actually discovered the band through AMVs, which if you’re unfamilar with, are anime music videos.
 At the time, Linkin Park had been used for so many fan-created anime videos.
-The one that I was familar with was Dragon Ball Z. Throughout the course of the show, each of the characters experience different emotions, both positive and negative, such as sadness, fear, doubt, hurt, anger, and also hope, strength, and perseverance.
+The one that I was familiar with was Dragon Ball Z. Throughout the course of the show, each of the characters experience different emotions, both positive and negative, such as sadness, fear, doubt, hurt, anger, hope, strength, and perseverance.
 For a show that has hundreds of episodes, it can seem difficult to display those same emotions in a short fan video.
-However, every single Linkin Park song used for those videos depicted those emotions perfectly, and it was because of Chester.
+However, every single Linkin Park song used for those videos depicted the emotions perfectly, and it was because of Chester.

 His voice made me truly feel the lyrics he sang.
 So at the age of ten, Linkin Park became my favorite band, and one of my very first fandoms I joined.
-I bought all their albums, memorized all of their lyrics, and binge-watched their videos on YouTube.
-My earliest memories of YouTube are of Linkin Park’s music.
+I bought their albums, memorized their lyrics, and binge-watched their music videos on YouTube.
+My earliest memories of YouTube are actually of Linkin Park’s music.

-As the years passed, I continued to buy and support each of their albums, voted for them for every award show, and heard their songs in each of the Transformers movies.
+As the years passed, I continued to buy each of their albums, vote for them on every award show, and hear their songs in each of the Transformers movies.
 Then, on August 18th, 2014, I saw them live for the very first time at the PNC Bank Arts Center in New Jersey.

 Seeing them live was very surreal, and it brought back memories of when I was ten years old, hearing their songs in some fan-made music videos.
 What I loved about the show is that Chester delivered the same emotions as he did on the album, if not more.
 There was something very authentic about him and the fans screaming the same lyrics at the top of their lungs.
 Music was just another language that connected Chester and his fans.